COVID-19 vaccine and cancer – latest updates – Cancer Research UK

 15 December – Latest vaccine trial data published

-Results from the clinical trial of the vaccine developed by Pfizer/BioNTech – currently being rolled out across the country – have been published in The New England Journal of Medicine, showing that the vaccine may provide protection as early as 12 days after the first dose.
+Results from the clinical trial of the vaccine developed by Pfizer/BioNTech – which is currently being rolled out across the country –have been published in The New England Journal of Medicine, showing that the vaccine may provide protection as early as 12 days after the first dose.

 The phase 3 trial involved 42,000 people, with around half receiving the vaccine and the others a dummy vaccine (placebo).
 170 people developed COVID-19, with 8 cases in the vaccinated group and 162 in the placebo group, demonstrating that the vaccine has an overall efficacy of 95%.